-A trip to the Roman fort at Hardknott is probably not for those of a nervous disposition!!
+A trip to the Roman fort at Hardknott in Cumbria is probably not for those of a nervous disposition!!

 The drive up the steep, winding, narrow road through Hardknott and Wynose passes is often tricky and always a little frightening (especially when icy), but this adds to the experience, as the setting of the fort is spectacular and the scenery incredible.
 Surely this must have been one of the most isolated and remote Roman outposts in the UK.

 The Roman road, called the 10th iter, ran from the coastal fort at Ravenglass (Glannaventa) up the Eskdale Valley to Hardknott Fort before continuing over the Hardknott and Wynose passes towards the other Roman forts at Ambleside (Galava) and Kendal beyond.
 Hardknott Roman Fort is situated on the western side of Hardknott pass with commanding views down the Eskdale valley.